"Pechenada" with the folk group

 On Easter Sunday, after mass, relive Fassa traditions with the folk group of Soraga.
 Who will bring home the most coloured eggs?

-On Sunday, 20 April, after the Easter Mass, the folk group of Soraga will be waiting in the meadow in front of the church for the "Pechenada".
+After the Easter Mass, the Folk Group of Soraga will be waiting in the meadow in front of the church for the "Pechenada".
 The winner will win...
 To find out, you will have to challenge the other contestants!
 And that's not all: take part in the weighing and guess the load on the scales!

 In case of bad weather, the date is in the "Gran Ciasa" multifunctional building.